gakimball/spacedoc/docs/adapters.md

 Adapters can have an optional configuration object (defined on `module.exports.config`), which can be used to allow developers to pass settings to the specific docs generator for that adapter.

-An adapter function accepts three parameters:
+An adapter function accepts two parameters:

 - **value** (Mixed): page-specific configuration values.
 This could be any YAML-compatible value, but it's often a string.
 - **config** (Object): global configuration values.
 This is the adapter's defaults, extended by the developer's own settings.
-- **cb** (Function): a callback to run when parsing is finished.
-The function takes two parameters: an error (or `null` if there's no error), and the parsed data.

 Supercollider has two built-in adapters: `sass`, which uses SassDoc, and `js`, which uses JSDoc.
 You can create your own by calling the `adapter()` method on Supercollider.
-An adapter is an asynchronous function that passes parsed data through a callback.
+An adapter is an asynchronous function that returns a promise containing an object of parsed data.

 Here's what the built-in SassDoc adapter looks like.